 Temples are often not in a position to pay a fixed salary to teachers, but may be able to afford a stipend depending on the donations received.
 Often, however, the temple monks are pleased to share their knowledge of the Lord Buddha's teachings,and work with voluntary teachers to reach enlightenment through meditation.
 You would be welcomed into the community, and can participate in the activities of the temple, fasting, celebrating and observing rituals with the Thais.

 It is understood that such an arrangement is unsustainable for long periods of time, and so temples accept teachers for any length of time, on condition that temple rules are upheld and behavior conforms to acceptable standards.

-With your Chichester College TESOL certificate, you may wish to explore your teaching repertoire as a temple teacher in a beautiful rural temple in the riverside town of Saraburi.
+With your Chichester College TEFL certificate, you may wish to explore your teaching repertoire as a temple teacher in a beautiful rural temple in the riverside town of Saraburi.
 Only three hours from Bangkok, but in the heart of the rice-farming district of central Thailand, this temple has welcomed graduates from Chichester College in the past.
 It has a dedicated meditation programme in which volunteer teachers can learn Buddhist mysticism.
 Accommodation and food is provided, and a monthly stipend may be available at the discretion of the temple Abbott.

 Chichester College Thailand

 We are located just 4 minutes by foot from the MRT Suthisan underground (subway) train station.

 You are welcome to drop by any time, but please email us using the contact form to make an appointment if you'd like to talk to a trainer.